testjiho/innovative-fraud-detection/Whiteboard design session/WDS trainer guide - Cosmos DB Real Time Advanced Analytics.md

 1. Describe how your chosen data processing platform will support machine learning model training and deployment.
 The model will need to be trained on and validated against historical payment transaction data that includes known fraudulent transactions.

-2. What are some processes that can be put in place to support a collaborative approach to producing and deploying the model?

-3. How do you propose deploying the trained model in a way that is scalable, globally accessible, and supports redeploying new versions of the model with little to no downtime?
-Can these steps be performed within the same data processing platform in which the model is re-trained?
-How will you support model versioning?

-4. How will you address Woodgrove Bank's desire to simplify the process of running and tracking model experiments through hyperparameter tuning, and selecting the best model based on those experiments?

-5. How will you schedule regular batch scoring of fraud data using the trained model, and make that data available to Woodgrove Bank's web applications at a global scale?
+2. How will you schedule regular batch scoring of fraud data using the trained model, and make that data available to Woodgrove Bank's web applications at a global scale?

 _Dashboards and reporting_